Best daily deals

 Jimmy Westenberg / Android Authority

 As for battery capacity, the larger Galaxy Watch 4 models win this battle, too.
-They feature a 361mAh battery, up slightly from the 340mAh available on the larger Galaxy Watch 3.
-Notably, the smaller Galaxy Watch 3 and 4 models share a 247mAh cell.
-The larger Galaxy Watch 4 device can endure up to 1.5 days per charge, according to our tests.
+They feature a 361mAh battery, slightly above the 340mAh available on the larger Galaxy Watch 3.
+The smaller Galaxy Watch 3 and 4 models share a 247mAh cell.
+According to our tests, the larger Galaxy Watch 4 device can endure up to 1.5 days per charge.
 That’s on par with the Galaxy Watch 3.
-The smaller models pack even less power, with around 24 hours of use per charge.
+The smaller models don’t last as long, with around 24 hours of use per charge.
 If you need longevity, we’d recommend the Galaxy Watch 3 or the bigger Galaxy Watch 4.

 Samsung Galaxy Watch 3